 Read more about how the NVMe 2.0 specifications restructured to improve clarity and ease of use for developers.

 The NVMe 2.0 family of specifications will benefit the client, cloud and enterprise markets.
 Namely due to the inclusion of several important new features like Zoned Namespaces (ZNS), Key Value, Endurance Group Management and more.

 The ZNS specification provides a zoned storage device interface that allows the SSD and host to collaborate on data placement.
-ZNS permits data to be aligned to the physical media of the SSD, which improves the overall performance and cost while also increasing the capacity that can be made available to the host.
+ZNS permits data to be aligned to the physical media of the SSD, which improves overall performance and reduces device cost, while also increasing the capacity that can be made available to the host.